 As the name implies, ultrasonic level sensors operate by emitting a burst of sound waves in very rapid succession.
 The sound waves emitted from the sensor travel at a known speed (the speed of sound) to the intended target where they bounce off the target and return to the sensor.

-Using the amount of time it takes for the sound burst to return to the sensor after being sent, we can calculate the distance between the sensor and the substance being measured or the level of the substance.
-With help from other parameters programmed into the sensor or control system, we can also use the calculated distance to determine volume, weight, or other similar measurements.
+Using the amount of time it takes for the sound burst to return to the sensor after being sent, the distance between the sensor and the substance being measured or the level of the substance is calculated.
+With help from other parameters programmed into the sensor or control system, volume, weight, or other similar measurements can also be calculated from the measured distance.

 In order to accurately determine the level of the target substance, ultrasonic sensors require an unobstructed air column between the sensor and the target.
-Things like physical obstructions, excessive foam, heavy vapors, thick dust, and light powders can all deflect or absorb the signal, or act as a false surface.
-This leads to erroneous readings from the ultrasonic sensor.
+Things like physical obstructions, excessive foam, heavy vapors, thick dust, and light powders can all deflect or absorb the signal, or act as a false surface leading to erroneous readings from the ultrasonic sensor.

-Ultrasonic sensors are most commonly used for measuring the level in a body of liquid.
-This can be a tank, well, pit, lake, or another body of liquid.
-Even non-linear containers can use ultrasonic sensors to measure the liquid, it usually just requires a strapping chart to adjust the reading to a volume as liquid rises and falls.
+Ultrasonic sensors are most commonly used for measuring the level in a body of liquid, such as in a tank, well, pit, lake, or another body of liquid.
+Ultrasonic level sensors can also be used to measure liquid in non-linear containers.
+This usually requires a strapping chart to adjust the reading to a volume as liquid rises and falls.

 Open channel flow is another application of an ultrasonic level sensor.
 Open channels are a primary means of transporting, filtering, and metering water, often used in water treatment plants, environmental monitoring, and irrigation canals.
 Often, in this type of application, ultrasonic level sensors are paired with an appropriate controller for flow calculations.